alchemy-fr/Phraseanet-Docs/en/User/Guide/Search.rst

 .. note::

     The number of results per page is customizable.
-Refer to the page :doc:`Customize the interface <Customize>` for more information.
+Refer to the page :ref:`Customize the interface <Customize-Display-Settings>` for more
+    information.

 Boolean operators and wildcards
 *******************************

 By default, the operator between two terms is the boolean operator **AND**.
-It is therefore not necessary to type it.
+Therefore it's not necessary to type it.
-All the terms typed in the form are in the descriptive notes of the displayed media of the search.
+All the terms typed in the form are in the descriptive notes of the displayed media.

-Other common operators are available :
+**Other common operators are available**:

 * The operator **OR** allows to look alternatively for several terms in the media notes.
 For example, if the search is **sea or mountain**, the descriptive notes of the displayed media will contain either the word sea, or the word mountain, or both.
 * The operator **EXCEPT** allows to exclude a term from the search.
 If the